2022 Abu Dhabi attack

-The 2022 Abu Dhabi attack was a terrorist attack against three oil tanker trucks and an under construction airport extension infrastructure in Abu Dhabi, United Arab Emirates conducted by the Houthi movement using drones and missiles.
+On 17 January 2022, the Houthi movement in Yemen conducted a terrorist attack using drones and ballistic missiles on the United Arab Emirates, targeting three oil tanker trucks and an under construction airport extension infrastructure in Abu Dhabi.
 Although several missiles and drones were intercepted, 3 civilians were killed and 6 were injured by a drone attack.

 Background

-Since 2014, Yemen has been embroiled in civil war.
+Since 2014 Yemen has been embroiled in civil war.
 The rebels are led by the Supreme Political Council, which is composed and led mainly by the Shia Islamist movement known as the Houthis.
 These forces are against the government of Mansur Hadi.
-A Saudi-Arabian led coalition, which includes the United Arab Emirates, intervened in 2015 to support and aid Hadi-government forces.
+A Saudi Arabian–led intervention in Yemen, which includes the United Arab Emirates, intervened in 2015 to support and aid Hadi-government forces.
 Saudi Arabia and its supporters have accused the Islamic Republic of Iran of backing and using Houthis as proxies, which Iran has denied.
 The UAE plays a significant role in the war, lending major assistance to pro-government militias including the Giants Brigades.

-Throughout the conflict, which has seen what is considered to be the world's largest humanitarian crisis, Houthis have carried numerous attacks outside Yemen, mainly on Saudi Arabia.
+Throughout the conflict, which was considered to be one of the world's largest humanitarian crisis, Houthis have carried numerous attacks outside Yemen, mainly on Saudi Arabia.
 Very few of their attacks have actually taken place outside Saudi Arabia and Yemen.
 While the Houthis continuously claimed they had organized multiple attacks across the UAE pre-2022, these claims were denied by Emirati authorities.

 In 2019, Houthi forces announced they had struck a major Saudi Arabian oil facility.
 The Saudi government charged Iran with complicity in the attacks, which it denied.
 Investigations by the United Nations found little evidence that such a sophisticated operation could not have been carried out by the Houthis without direct assistance from a foreign power.
 In 2020, in retaliation for what it considered to be a threat to the region, the United States assassinated Iranian major general Qasem Soleimani, entrenching instability further into the Middle East as pro-Iran forces struggled to maintain their foothold in the region.
 In 2021 Iraqi Shi'a paramilitaries attempted to assassinate Iraqi Prime Minister Mustafa Al-Kadhimi, marking a major turning point in the history of the region.
 Iran was accused by pro-Saudi and pro-Western figures of supplying the drones to the perpetrators.
 Iran denied all ties to the attack and condemned the attempt to kill Kadhimi.
 In 2021, Joe Biden removed the Houthis from the United States list of terrorist organizations on the grounds that otherwise Yemeni civilians would be unable to acquire humanitarian aid.

-On January 11, 2022, the Houthis lost three districts during the ongoing clashes in Shabwah Governorate to Emirati-trained Giants Brigades, resulting in Ain, Bayhan, and Usaylan collapsing.
+On January 11, 2022, the Houthis lost three districts during the ongoing clashes in Shabwah Governorate to Emirati-trained Giants Brigades, resulting in their campaign to gain the districts of Ain, Bayhan, and Usaylan to collapse.
 Houthi plans to lead an offensive on the Yemeni city of Marib were also thwarted.